marcusgia2505/classsExGameInstructions/docs/Organize.rst

 Password forgotten
 -------------------

-If you have forgotton your password, you can simply click on the little "get a new password" button underneath the login button.
+If you have forgotten your password, you can simply click on the little "get a new password" button underneath the login button.
 You only need to enter your email address with which you registered.

 Course data